2017-18 Program Preview

-This upcoming season marks Calgary Cinematheque's 10th Year!
-We're pleased to announce the following series as part of our upcoming season, which runs September 2016 through April 2017.
-In addition to these three series, our Contemporary World Cinema series will return with bold and diverse films from different regions of the world.
+We are pleased to announce the following series as part of our 11th season, which runs October 2017 through March 2018.
+In addition to these three series, our Contemporary World Cinema series returns with bold and diverse films from different regions of the world.

 View our growing CALENDAR here of upcoming screenings and events!